COVID-19 INFORMATION AND RESOURCES

 Thrive Group- Statement on COVID-19 Pandemic

 Thrive Group organizations continue to be committed to preventing the transmission and spread of COVID-19 with a focus on ensuring the health and well-being of our clients, residents, staff and family members.
-We are diligent in our precautions by taking direction from Public Health authorities and the Ministry of Health.
-Thrive Group is keeping people safe and healthy by:
+Thrive group programs are geographically in multiple regions, however we typically follow the most conservative guidelines so that we can be proactive and stay ahead of the recommended safety measures.
+We will continue to assess these precautions as we continue to monitor local cases counts and updates from our Public Health Authorities and the Ministry of Health.

-Screening – All staff, contracted workers and visitors are being actively screened, including having their temperature checked prior to entering any of our sites.
+Active Screening – All staff, contracted workers and essential visitors are being actively screened, including having their temperature checked prior to entering any of our sites.
 In addition, all staff in our long-term care and congregate settings are screened at the end of each shift.
 We are following all ministry directives for screening and restricting entry to buildings to anyone that screens “positive”.
-This includes anyone that has traveled outside of Ontario in the last 14 days.
+This includes anyone that has traveled outside of Canada in the last 14 days.
 In addition, all residents and clients are screened twice a day for any respiratory symptoms or fever.

-Physical Distancing and Hand Hygiene – We continue to urge our staff, (when not working), and the families of our clients and residents, as well as our own families and friends, to stay home as much as possible and continue to practice physical distancing.
-Physical distancing helps to slow the spread of the virus, taking the pressure off our health care workers and the hospital emergency rooms.
+Physical Distancing - We continue to urge our staff, (when not working), and the families of our clients and residents, as well as our own families and friends, to stay home as much as possible and continue to practice physical distancing.
+Physical distancing helps to slow the spread of the virus, lowing the risk of outbreaks, taking the pressure off our health care workers and the hospital emergency rooms.